jessicaagren/Scroll-of-Thrones/README.md

 # Scroll-of-Thrones

-This is a project that fetches different API URL:s on _A Song of Ice and Fire_ and _Game of Thrones_ and gives the user the opportunity to search for characters and play a mini game where you guess the quotes.
+This is a project that fetches different API URL:s on _A Song of Ice and Fire_ and _Game of Thrones_ and gives the user the opportunity to search for characters and play a mini game where you guess quotes.

+## Features

+- Search for characters and read information about them.
+- Look up houses and read information about them.
+- Play _Guess the Quote_ where you guess who said a specific quote.

 ## Download and run project